Xelron161/FDE-desktop/README.md

 - UX apps (Firefox, Vim, Wallpaper)
 - Customized Tint2 panel

+## Notice: There will be no more future updates :(

 # How to install:
 Option 1:
 1. In terminal, type "sudo apt install lightdm" - this makes logging into FDE easier.